In 2008, at the 1,000 largest American companies (by revenue), 80 new CEOs were appointed, and only 44 of them — 55% — were from within.

 Learning from McDonald's

-Although McDonald's situation in 2004 was extreme and rare, it underscores the importance of having some kind of succession plan in place.
-That should include the current CEO, the board of directors, legal counsel, chief financial officer (CFO), and human resources (HR) each knowing who does what when preparing and executing the plan.
+Although McDonald's situation in 2004 was extreme and rare, it underscores the importance of having a succession plan in place.
+That should include the current CEO, the board of directors, legal counsel, the chief financial officer (CFO), and human resources (HR), each knowing their role in preparing and executing the plan.

 What are some lessons from the McDonald's experience that might be helpful to your organization?

-1. Be prepared--most have no succession plan in place
+- Be prepared, most have no succession plan in place

-4. Know the current criteria for the job--don't rely on past criteria--and look for a good fit
+- Know the current criteria for the job, don't rely on past criteria, and look for a good fit

-5. Sometimes it's best to promote from within--and other times not--know which time it is
+- Sometimes it's best to promote from within, and other times not.
+Know which time it is.

-6. The McDonald's Corp. board of directors rehearsed the succession process during the year--just in case
+- The McDonald's Corp. board of directors rehearsed the succession process during the year, just in case

-In a recent interview with The Wall Street Journal, CEO Thompson admitted that McDonald's had lost "relevance" with some customers; needs to improve its complicated menu, and provide better value.
+In a recent interview with The Wall Street Journal, CEO Thompson admitted that McDonald's had lost "relevance" with some customers and needed to improve its complicated menu and provide better value.

 All businesses get in trouble at some point.
 The question is how to deal with problems promptly, something the McDonald's management team says it plans to do in 2014.